sedwin928/open-gsa-redesign/_apidocs/business-services.md

 * Modification – The modification/amendment record to the initial record that is represented as Modification Number <> 0.

 **Contract Data Business Services**
-Services for Public Users:
-* get : Retrieves the single searched record.
-* getList : Retrieves summarized results for the searched record.
-* getVersion : Gets the Version for the searched record.
-* exists : Checks if a searched record exists in the legacy FPDS-NG database and returns ‘true’ if the record exists and ‘false’ if the return does not exist.

 Services for Federal Government Agencies-CWS:
 * create, createFromTemplate – Creates a unique record from scratch and also creates a unique record by making use of an existing record as template respectively.
 * update – Updates/changes data on an already created V 1.5 DRAFT record.
 The record will continue to have a DRAFT status.
 * isComplete – Validates if the data submitted on a V 1.5 record is compliant with the Data Dictionary and Data Validation Rules specifications.
 This function, if performed prior to creating a record, will not automatically save the record.
 The record will have a NEW or a DRAFT status.
 * approve – Approves a V 1.5 DRAFT record that has passed validations.
 The record will move into the FINAL status.
 * correct – Corrects the data on a FINAL record.
 The record will continue to have the FINAL status.
 * close – Closes the FINAL record family.
+* delete – Deletes a DRAFT or a FINAL record." to the one below (i will send it shortly)

+Contract Data Business Services available for both Government and Public Users:
+* get : Retrieves the single searched record.
+* getList : Retrieves summarized results for the searched record.
+* getVersion : Gets the Version for the searched record.
+* exists : Checks if a searched record exists in the legacy FPDS-NG database and returns ‘true’ if the record exists and ‘false’ if the return does not exist.

+Contract Data Business Services available for Government Users:
+* create, createFromTemplate – Creates a unique record from scratch, and also creates a unique record by making use of an existing record as template respectively.
+* update – Updates/changes data on an already created DRAFT record.
+The record will continue to have a DRAFT status.
+* isComplete – Validates if the data submitted on a record is compliant with the Data Dictionary and Data Validation Rules specifications.
+This function, if performed prior to creating a record, will not automatically save the record.
+The record will have a NEW or a DRAFT status.
+* approve – Approves a DRAFT record that has passed validations.
+The record will move into the FINAL status.
+* correct – Corrects the data on a FINAL record.
+The record will continue to have the FINAL status.
+* close – Closes the FINAL record family.
-* delete – Deletes a DRAFT or a FINAL record.
+* delete – Deletes a DRAFT or a FINAL record."

 **Endpoint Information**<br>